vsch/vladsch-blog/Pegdown-Achilles-Heel-Of-The-Plugin.md

-## Pegdown - Achilles heel of the MultiMarkdown plugin
+## Pegdown - Achilles heel of the Markdown Navigator plugin

-MultiMarkdown plugin uses the [pegdown] markdown parser.
+Markdown Navigator plugin uses the [pegdown] markdown parser.
 This was inherited from the original [idea-markdown] plugin and at the time it was the most flexible and complete [Markdown] implementation that was available.